 - Onions: The simple brown onion is perfect for this dish.
 Vidalia onions are a little sweeter and could also be used, if you want.

-- Walnuts: The base of this stew is made with crushed walnuts so make sure your walnuts are not stale.
+- Walnuts: The base of this stew is made with walnuts so make sure your walnuts are not stale.
 Also you do not want them salted.
 If you are allergic to walnuts you could use pecans.

 - Pomegranate arils: I like to garnish this stew with fresh pomegranate arils, but this is not necessary to make the stew.

-- Pantry staples: extra virgin olive oil, granulated sugar (optional) salt and pepper
+- Pantry staples: Extra virgin olive oil, granulated sugar (optional) salt and pepper

 Step-by-step directions

 Most other fesenjan recipes do require this browning step.
 They simply add the walnut paste directly into the stew with the rest of the ingredients.
 But I promise you that your fesenjoon will taste 100x better by doing this extra step.
-So be patient, it is so worth the wait.
-This dish is rich and so full of amazing flavors.

-5. Stir saffron and pomegranate concentrate into walnut-onion mixture.
-If sauce needs thinning, drizzle in water as needed.
 Different brands of pomegranate concentrate vary in flavor and sweetness.
 If your pomegranate concentrate is too sour, stir in a little sugar until desired sweetness.
 If you are using pomegranate molasses, it is already sweetened with sugar, so no additional sugar is needed.

 Recipe tips and FAQs

-Intimidated with seeding a pomegranate?
+Intimidated with pomegranate?
 Sure, you can buy packages of pomegranate seeds at the store, but it’s really not that hard to seed a pomegranate.
-Watch the video above or read detailed instructions here.
-If you are lucky to enough have a hoard of pomegranates on hand, I also have a great detailed post on how to juice a pomegranate.
+Watch the video above or read detailed instructions on how to seed a pomegranate.

 Fesenjoon is terrific example of a Persian stew that freezes very well.
 You can make a large batch and freeze it until you are ready to serve it.
 This helps with any party planning you might need to do in order to work ahead of a big dinner party.
 Persian stews taste even better the longer it sits.
 So even cooking fesenjan a few days before you plan on serving it means that your stew will taste even better.
-I definitely do not recommend freezing cooking rice.
-Rice does not hold up well once frozen, thawed and reheated.

 Some people use these words interchangeably, but there is a big difference between pomegranate concentrate, pomegranate syrup and pomegranate molasses.
 Pomegranate concentrate is basically pomegranate juice that has been reduced to a thick, syrup-like consistency, about 50% reduction in volume.
 There is no sugar added to pomegranate concentrate.
 Pomegranate syrup is pomegranate juice mixed in with sugar and then slowly reduced down into a syrup consistency.
 Pomegranate molasses is pomegranate syrup that has been reduced and thickened even more.

-Fesenjoon: Persian Pomegranate and Walnut Stew (khoresh fesenjan)
+Fesenjoon | Persian Pomegranate and Walnut Stew (khoresh fesenjan خورش فسنجون)

 Fesenjoon is a Persian stew made with ground walnuts and pomegranates.
 It can be made with chicken or duck, or you can leave the meat out and keep it vegan.